Non-commutative resolutions for Segre products and Cohen-Macaulay rings of hereditary representation type: Introduction

 When $R^\prime$ and $R^\pprime$ have the same negative $a$-invariant, then $R$ is again Gorenstein with still the same $a$-invariant (Corollary \ref{GP}).
-Our main general result is the following construction of non-commutative crepant resolutions over the Segre product. \begin{Thm}[{Theorem \ref{CT}}] Suppose that $R^\prime$ and $R^\pprime$ have the same $a$-invariant $-p$.
+Our general main result is the following construction of non-commutative crepant resolutions over the Segre product. \begin{Thm}[{Theorem \ref{CT}}] Suppose that $R^\prime$ and $R^\pprime$ have the same $a$-invariant $-p$.
 If $R^\prime$ (resp. $R^\pprime$) has an NCCR $M$ (resp. $M^\pprime$) such that $\End_{R^\prime}(M^\prime)$ (resp. $\End_{R^\pprime}(M^\pprime)$) is positively graded, then $\bigoplus_{l=0}^{p-1}M^\prime(l)\seg M^\pprime$ is an NCCR for $R$. \end{Thm} Note that existence of an NCCR whose endomorphism ring is positively graded implies that the $a$-invariant is negative (Lemma \ref{a}), thus the direct sum always makes sense.
 We also give the version of Theorem \ref{iCT} with ``cluster tilting'' in the place of NCCR, see Theorem \ref{CT} for details.

-Trivially, if $S$ is a regular local ring, then $S\in\CM S$ is an NCCR.
-Applying Theorem \ref{iCT} to this very special case has the following general consequence. \begin{Cor}[{Corollary \ref{poly}}] Let $S_i=k[[x_{i,0},\ldots,x_{i,d_i}]]$, $1\leq i\leq n$ be the power series rings with $\deg x_{i,j}=a_{i,j}>0$.
+Trivially, if $S$ is a regular ring, then $S\in\CM S$ is an NCCR.
+Applying Theorem \ref{iCT} to this very special case has the following general consequence. \begin{Cor}[{Corollary \ref{poly}}] Let $S_i=k[x_{i,0},\ldots,x_{i,d_i}]$, $1\leq i\leq n$ be the polynomial rings with $\deg x_{i,j}=a_{i,j}>0$.
 Suppose that $\sum_{j=0}^{d_i}a_{i,j}$ is common for all $i$.
-Then the complete Segre product $S_1\seg\cdots\seg S_n$ has an NCCR. \end{Cor} We mention that Theorem \ref{iCT} is obtained as an operation on the Calabi--Yau algebras in the following sense.
+Then the Segre product $S_1\seg\cdots\seg S_n$ has an NCCR. \end{Cor} We mention that Theorem \ref{iCT} is obtained as an operation on the Calabi--Yau algebras in the following sense.
 Given two graded rings and an integer $p>0$, we introduce their {\it $p$-Segre product} (Definition \ref{ps}) which contains the usual Segre product as an idempotent subring.
 We prove that the $p$-Segre product of two Calabi-Yau algebras $\End_{R^\prime}(M^\prime)$ and $\End_{R^\pprime}(M^\pprime)$ with the same $a$-invariant $-p$ gives rise to a new Calabi-Yau algebra, which turns out to be the endomorphism ring of $\bigoplus_{l=0}^{p-1}M^\prime(l)\seg M^\pprime$ over the Segre product.

 Note that Calabi-Yau algebras have intimate relationship between a class of finite dimensional algebras called higher representation infinite algebras.
-An independent proof (which is valid also for non-completed Segre products) of Theorem \ref{iCT} based on such algebras will appear in our forthcoming paper \cite{segre}.
+An independent proof of Theorem \ref{iCT} based on such algebras will appear in our forthcoming paper \cite{segre}.